The Land-Atmosphere-Ocean Interaction (LAOI) Group is directed by Prof. Xubin Zeng.

 - Acting as a bridge linking measurement technology, in situ and satellite data, and modeling communities

-Achievement indicators: One of the good indicators of our research achievements is the wide use of our research products in the world, including the implementation of model parameterizations and value-added global datasets in the NCEP and ECMWF operational models for weather forecasting, in the NCAR Community Earth System Model (CESM) and DOE Energy Exascale Earth System Model (E3SM) for climate studies, in WRF for regional studies, and in other regional and global models.
+Achievement indicators: One of the good indicators of our research achievements is the wide use of our research products in the world, including the implementation of model parameterizations and value-added global datasets in the NCEP and ECMWF operational models for weather forecasting, in the NCAR Community Earth System Model (CESM), DOE Energy Exascale Earth System Model (E3SM), and NASA GISS model for climate studies, in WRF for regional studies, and in other regional and global models.

 Research Highlights in value-added data, model and algorithm, and theoretical developments are provided here